oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dt id="def;advisory-document">advisory document</dt>
   <dd>artifact in which an analysis tool reports a result</dd>
   <dt id="def;advisory-management-system*">advisory management system*</dt>
-  <dd>software system that consumes the documents produced by analysis tools,<br><br>
+  <dd>software system that consumes the documents produced by analysis tools,
-      produces advisories that enable engineering and operating organizations to assess the quality of these<br><br>
-      software artifacts at a point in time, and performs functions such as filing security advisories and<br><br>
-      displaying information about individual advisories.<br><br>
+      produces advisories that enable engineering and operating organizations to assess the quality of these software artifacts at a point in time, and performs functions such as filing security advisories and displaying information about individual advisories.
       **Note**: An advisory management system can interact with a document viewer to display information about individual advisories.</dd>
   <dt id="def;advisory-matching">advisory matching</dt>
   <dd>process of determining whether two advisories are targeting the same products and conditions</dd>
   <dt id="def;artifact">artifact</dt>
-  <dd>sequence of bytes addressable via a URI.<br><br>
+  <dd>sequence of bytes addressable via a URI.
-      _Examples_: A physical file in a file system such as a source file, an object file, a configuration file or a data file;<br><br>
+      _Examples_: A physical file in a file system such as a source file, an object file, a configuration file or a data file;
-      a specific version of a file in a version control system; a database table accessed via an HTTP request;<br><br>
+      a specific version of a file in a version control system; a database table accessed via an HTTP request;
       an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.</dd>
   <dt id="def;csaf-asset-matching-system*">CSAF asset matching system*</dt>
-  <dd>program that connects to or is an asset database and is able to manage CSAF documents as<br><br>
+  <dd>program that connects to or is an asset database and is able to manage CSAF documents as
-      required by CSAF management system<br><br>
+      required by CSAF management system
       as well as matching them to assets of the asset database.</dd>
   <dt id="def;csaf-basic-validator">CSAF basic validator</dt>
   <dd>A program that reads a document and checks it against the JSON schema and performs mandatory tests.</dd>
   <dt id="def;csaf-consumer*">CSAF consumer*</dt>
   <dd>program that reads and interprets a CSAF document</dd>
   <dt id="def;csaf-content-management-system">CSAF content management system</dt>
-  <dd>program that is able to create, review and manage CSAF documents and is able to preview their details as<br><br>
+  <dd>program that is able to create, review and manage CSAF documents and is able to preview their details as
       required by CSAF viewer.</dd>
   <dt id="def;csaf-converter">CSAF converter</dt>
   <dd>CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format</dd>